leofavre/canivete/docs/index.md

 <a name="toAverageProp"></a>
 ### `toAverageProp(path)`

-Given a property path

-This function is curried so as to be used as the first parameter of `Array.prototype.reduce()`.
+When used as the first parameter of `Array.prototype.reduce()`, returns the object in which an specific property, passed as parameter, has the closest value to the average.

-Note that this function considers that all objects in the array have the same set of properties.
+This function expects that the array being reduced to be formed by objects with the same set of properties.

 #### Parameters
-`path`*{string}*: The path to the property of an object<br/>
+`path`*{string}*: The path to the property of an object.<br/>

 #### Returns
-*{object}*: The object in which an specified property has the closest value to the average<br/>
+*{object}*: The object in which an specific property has the closest value to the average.<br/>

 #### Example